ivmarkov/esptools/README.md

 Bundles the ESP tools as a Rust library.

 **Q:** Why do I need it?
-Espressif already distributes [self-contained pre-built executables for all the major platforms](https://github.com/espressif/esptool/releases/tag/v4.8.1)?
+Espressif already provides [self-contained pre-built executables for all the major platforms](https://github.com/espressif/esptool/releases/tag/v4.8.1)?

 **A:** To use these from a `build.rs` script or other Rust code, you still have to download the .ZIP corresponding to your OS, extract it and then put the executables in your `$PATH` before being able to call the tool of your choice.